 The balloon bags and the rest of the vaporizer don’t need any cleaning!
 You simply replace the balloon bag.

 The two different versions of the Volcano (Classic and Digital) slightly differ in the exactness of their temperature control.

-The Volcano Digital has really precise temperature control: you can control your temperature in 2.7 °F / 1.5 °C increments.
+The Volcano Digital has really precise temperature control: you can control your temperature by 2.7°F /1.5°C increments.
 And you can easily choose your exact temperature with the plus and minus buttons on your unit.

-The Volcano Classic has a little less precise temperature control.
-You can control your temperature in 7.2 °F / 4 °C increments.
+The Volcano Classic has less precise temperature control.
+You can control your temperature by 7.2°F/4°C increments.
 And you have to do it with a dial, this in and of itself is less precise than buttons.

 Let me explain:

 Balloon-style vaporizers can easily keep a constant and consistent temperature in your bowl/herb chamber.
 They can do this because they provide a constant and consistent air-flow in the herb chamber.
 This is unlike direct-draw or whip-style vaporizers, where the airflow is directly correlated to the speed and strength you draw with.

 There’s also a difference in the range of temperatures both the Classic and Digital can reach:

 - Volcano Classic: 226 °F – 446 °F / 108 °C – 230 °C